 The education of children with disabilities is a top national priority.
 Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA), sets high standards for their achievement and guides how special help and services are made available in schools to address their individual needs.

-More than 6 million children with disabilities receive special education and related services in our schools each year.
+According to the National Center for Education Statistics 6.7 million children (13% of all public school students) with disabilities receive special education and related services in our schools each year.
 To learn more about these vital services, explore the topics below.

 This information is from the National Dissemination Center for Children with Disabilities (NICHCY).